indraakkk/greeting-scheduler/README.md

 \*pg-console is to check if you can access the Postgresql console

-- Run NextJs app using `pnpm dev` or if you using vscode, go to debugger sidebay, click green arrow to start project
+- Run NextJs app using `pnpm dev` or if you using vscode, go to debugger sidebar, click green arrow to start project

 # Install Nix